casimir/simpleDeadlines/README.md

 ## Contribute - help is always welcome!

-If you want to report an issue please use the [issue tracker](https://github.com/chibibi/simpleDeadlines/issues).
-You can also help with the translation directly at [Get Localization](http://www.getlocalization.com/simpleDeadlines).
+You can report issues with the [issue tracker](https://github.com/chibibi/simpleDeadlines/issues).
+You can also help with translation at [Get Localization](http://www.getlocalization.com/simpleDeadlines) or by PR.